A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Applications in Quantum Gibbs Sampling

-In this section, we present our results on the randomized algorithm for quantum Gibbs sampling.
-Let $\sigma = e^{-\beta H}$ be the thermal state we aim to prepare.
-Given an ensemble of jump operators such that the dynamic \eqref{dynamic} with the average generator $\bar{\cL}$ converges to the thermal state $\sigma$, we provide the convergence analysis under the chi-square divergence for both the average channel $\bar{\cE}_{\tau,M} $ and the randomized channel $\cE_{\tau,M}$, by assuming the dissipative property of the system, i.e., the spectral gap of the ideal dynamic \eqref{dynamic}.
-This analysis assumes the dissipative property of the system, specifically that the spectral gap (defined in Definition \ref{Spectral gap}) of the ideal dynamic \eqref{dynamic} is bounded below. \begin{assumption} The spectral gap of $\bar{\cL}$ is bounded below by $\eta \ge 0$. \end{assumption} \begin{theorem} Suppose Assumptions \ref{as1},\ref{as-alg1},\ref{as2} hold.
-For appropriate step size $\tau \lesssim \frac{\eta}{\Lambda^2}$ and any fixed initial state $\rho$, we have \begin{itemize} \item The average channel ${\bar{\cE}}_{\tau,M}$ satisfies
+We begin by analyzing the general case where an ensemble of jump operators generates dynamics \eqref{dynamic} with average generator $\bar{\cL}$ that converges to the thermal state $\sigma$.
+Under this framework, we establish $\chi^2$-divergence convergence bounds for both the deterministic average channel $\bar{\cE}_{\tau, M}$ in \eqref{average-channel} and the randomized implementation $\cE_{\tau, M}$ in \eqref{random-channel}.
+The analysis requires the primitivity of the dynamics, specifically, that the spectral gap of the symmetrized generator is bounded below, which we formalize in the Assumption \ref{as2} below.